 C. Pineapple Mint – Mentha suaveolens ‘Variegata’ is a decorative mint with white-edged leaves and a wooly texture.
-It has a pleasantly sweet mint aroma on highly decorative leaves making it an attractive addition to a container.
-Members of the mint family repel mosquitoes, I chose this one for its decorative appeal.
+It has a pleasantly sweet mint aroma on highly decorative leaves, making it an attractive addition to a container.
+Members of the mint family repel mosquitoes, but I chose this one in particular for its decorative appeal.

 D. Flossflower – Ageratum ‘Artist Blue’ contains coumarin, which is widely used in commercial mosquito repellents.
 Whether or not it emits enough to keep pests away from the flower is up for debate.
 The blue-purple, low-growing flowers are a welcome addition to this pretty arrangement.

 E. Oregano – Origanum vulgare ‘Hot & Spicy’ has fuzzy leaves and a bit of a kick on rounded green tresses that will spill over the pot as they grow.

 F. Lemon Balm – Melissa officinalis is fragrant, lemony, and large.
 If your container isn’t big enough to house this prolific plant, you should be able to find some nearby to rub as you stroll through the garden.
 It can be quite invasive so I allow a small patch to grow in a controlled manner near my fence (and by “controlled,” I mean I rip it all out periodically before it grows back!).